awsdocs/aws-systems-manager-user-guide/doc_source/monitor-commands.md

 Systems Manager enforces the following timeout values when running commands\.

 **Delivery Timeout**
 In the Systems Manager console, you specify the delivery timeout value in the **Timeout \(seconds\)** field\.
-Systems Manager must deliver the command to the targets and the SSM Agent on the targets must begin processing the command within the number of seconds specified for **Timeout \(seconds\)**\.
+After a command is sent, Run Command checks whether the command has expired or not\.
+If a command reaches the command expiration limit \(total timeout\), it changes status to `DeliveryTimedOut` for all invocations that are currently have status of `InProgress`, `Pending` or `Delayed`\.

 ![\[The Timeout (seconds) field in the Systems Manager console\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/run-command-delivery-time-out-time-out-seconds.png)

 **Execution Timeout**
 In the Systems Manager console, you specify the execution timeout value in the **Execution Timeout** field, if available\.
 Not all SSM documents require that you specify an execution timeout\.
 If specified, the command must complete within this time period\.

+**Note**
+ Run Command relies on the SSM Agent document terminal response to determine whether or not the command was delivered to the agent\.
+SSM Agent must send an `ExecutionTimedOut` signal for an invocation or command to be marked as `ExecutionTimedOut`\.

 ![\[The Execution Timeout field in the Systems Manager console\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/run-command-execution-timeout-console.png)